ZaidQureshi/bam/README.md

 In order to be able to use the custom kernel module for the NVMe device, we need to first unbind the NVMe device from the default Linux NVMe driver.
 To do this, we need to find the PCI ID of the NVMe device.
 To find this we can use the kernel log.
-For example, if the NVMe device I want to use is mapped to the `/dev/nvme0` block device, we can do the following to find the PCI ID.
+For example, if the required NVMe device want is mapped to the `/dev/nvme0` block device, we can do the following to find the PCI ID.

 ```
 $ dmesg | grep nvme0